-POWERS: There are 14 of these super abilities.
-You gain the advantages the moment you play its card in front of you, and lose them as soon as you lose or discard that card.
+Proficiencies: There are 14 of these courses of study.
+The moment you play a Proficiency card you gain its advantages, and you lose them as soon as you lose or discard the card.

-Each Power has a Rank of 1, 2, 3, or 4.
-You may have any number of Powers as long as their total Rank does not exceed your Level.
+Each Proficiency has a Rank of 1, 2, 3, or 4.
+You may have any number of Proficiencies as long as their total Rank does not exceed your Level.

-Powers are treated like Affiliations.
-You can't trade them to other players, but you may play a Power from your hand at any time you can legally use it.
-You may not play Powers that you cannot legally use.
-But you may discard Powers at any time and replace them with Powers from your hand.
+Proficiencies are treated like Roles.
+You can't trade them to other players, but you may play a Proficiency from your hand at any time you can legally use it.
+You may not play Proficiencies that you cannot legally use.
+But you may discard Proficiencies at any time and replace them with Proficiencies from your hand.

-If your Level goes down to less than the total Rank of your Powers, you must discard some Powers so that their total Rank is once again less than or equal to your Level.

-When you die, you keep all the Powers you have in play, just as you keep your Affiliations.

-Some Powers require discards.
-You may discard any card, in play or n your hand, to activate a Power.
+If your Level goes down to less than the total Rank of your Proficiencies, you must discard some Proficiencies so that their total Rank is once again less than or equal to your Level.
+When you die, you keep all the Proficiencies you have in play, just as you keep your Roles.
+Some Proficiencies require discards.
+You may discard any card, in play or in your hand, to activate a Proficiency.

-ALLY: You may have one Ally accompany your character.
-When you draw an Ally, either face-up or face-down, you may play it immediately or keep it in your hand to play later, at any time, even during combat.
+Ally: You may have one Ally accompany your character.
+When you draw an Ally, either face-up or facedown, you may play it immediately or keep it in your hand to play later, at any time, even during combat.
 While in play, your Ally may grant you combat bonuses or special abilities.
-You can choose to play a new Ally and discard the old one (🔊) whenever you like as well, but you may not trade an Ally away to another player.
+You can choose to play a new Ally and discard the old one whenever you like as well, but you may not trade an Ally away to another player.

 Allies can be sacrificed to allow automatic escape for you from all monsters in a combat, by discarding the Ally instead of rolling to Run Away.
 If someone was helping you in combat, you can even decide whether or not your helper automatically escapes when you sacrifice an Ally.

 The choice is yours!